 See rule and guidance B6.

-Law firms continue to be targeted by money launderers, so it is important to be aware of the threats.
-To ensure compliance, you should ensure that excellent controls, policies and procedures are in place from the outset.
+As legal practices continue to be targeted by money launderers, it is important to be aware of these threats and ensure compliance with the Money Laundering Regulations 2017 (the Regulations).
+To do so, you should ensure that your practice employs excellent controls, policies, and procedures and that these are implemented from the outset.

 In common with all organisations that process personal data, law firms must comply with GDPR.
 You can find out about data protection and GDPR from the perspective of a legal practice on our website.
 Remember, all new firms must register with the Information Commissioner’s Office.